JamesIves/t2-nodebot-racer-build/README.md

 ![Controls](public/assets/controls.png)

 ## Credits
 This project was built with the assistance of examples provided by the [NodeJS Houston community](http://www.nodejshouston.com/).
-Thank you for an awesome event!
+Thank you for hosting an awesome event!